mackcoding/WhoisNET/README.md

 # Project Goals

+**NOTE** This project is not dead, other priorities have taken over!

 The primary goal of this project is to build a library that enables C# developers to query IP addresses and domains.
 Although still under heavy development, it aims to fully support querying against both RDAP and WHOIS.
 Currently, the data is converted into a Dictionary<key, value> format for use, such as retrieving abuse information.
 In the future, there will be an option to output data in JSON format.

 This project consists of two main components: